 - Read Psalm 139:1-16 to give you some information on Who God is and how wonderfully He has made you.
 Since God created you wonderfully and fearfully, what does this tell you?

 - From a personal perspective, describe how wonderfully and fearfully God has made you.
 (To answer a question like this, I know for many of us women, it is hard to get past what we think is wrong with ourselves.
-However, ask God to force you to look past your perceived negatives, and ask Him to show you how awesomely and amazingly constructed He has made you.
+However, ask God to force you to look past your perceived negatives, and ask Him to show you how wonderfully and awesomely constructed He has made you.
 Remember, a lie of our society and of course of Satan, is how important looks are.
 God created us with much more than just looks.
 Believe me, since I am more than a half century old, I need to remember this fact.)
 Do you think since God created you, that He would automatically think of you as beautiful?
-Remember, He created you to love you forever!
-Prayerfully thank God for making you as He did!
+Remember, He created you to love you forever.
+Prayerfully thank God for making you as He did.

 We are going to look at God's character throughout this study.
 Getting to know God's characteristics will enable you to get to know Him better.
 Romans 1:20 teaches us that, God's character, or Who He is, is seen and understood by the things that He has made.